sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 contents.
 This can be uploaded to another server or to a content collection on Blackboard.

+`ant imscc`
+:  builds the course documents and creates a course cartridge file that could be imported by most Learning Management Systems (LMS)

+`ant bb`
+: builds the course documents and creates a course cartridge file
+     that could be imported into BlackBoard.
+This cartridge features the entire course contents, a set of Learning Modules reflecting the basic course outline, and calendar events for all dated items in the outline.

+`ant bbthin`
+: builds the course documents and creates a course cartridge file that could be imported into BlackBoard.
+This cartridge features a set of Learning Modules reflecting the basic course outline, and calendar events for all dated items in the outline.

+    This "thin" cartridge does not, however, include the actual course documents.
+Those are presumed to have been deployed to a separate web server.
+The imported Blackboard modules will link to those documents.

+`ant canvas`
+:  builds the course documents and creates a course cartridge file
+         that could be imported into Canvas.
+This cartridge features the entire course contents, a set of Modules reflecting the basic course outline, and calendar events for all dated items in the outline.
+In addition, documents built with a "canvas" output format will be exported as Canvas (wiki) Pages.

+`ant canvasthin`
+: builds the course documents and creates a course cartridge file
+         that could be imported into Canvas.
+This cartridge features a set of Modules reflecting the basic course outline, and calendar events for all dated items in the outline.
+         In addition, documents built with a "canvas" output format will be exported as Canvas (wiki) Pages.

+    This "thin" cartridge does not, however, include the actual course documents.
+Those are presumed to have been deployed to a separate web server.
+The imported Blackboard modules will link to those documents.

 `ant clean`
 : Removes most of the temporary files produced as a side effect of building the site.
 Temporary files that are particularly time consuming to